JayLIU0911/JayLIU0911.github.io/_pages/about.md

   - /about.html
 ---

-I am a final year student major in Computer Science at the Hong Kong University of Science and Technology.
-My research interest lies in the intersection of computer vision and robotics.
-I aim to bring cutting-edge technologies to the industry to benefit people.
+I am a graduate student studying Master of Science in Computer Vision at Carnegie Mellon University.
+I received Bachelor of Engineering in Computer Science at the Hong Kong University of Science and Technology in 2019.
+I am interested in developing real-world applications such as autonomous driving using cutting-edge computer vision technology.
+Currently I am actively searching for an intern position related to computer vision in U.S. My CV can be found [here](https://jayliu0911.github.io/files/cv.pdf).